sbt/sbt/src/sphinx/Community/Opportunities.rst

 Documentation
 =============

-1. There's a lot to do with this wiki.
-If you check the wiki out from git, there's a directory called Dormant with some content that needs going through.
+1. There's a lot to do with this documentation.
+If you check it out from git, there's a directory called Dormant with some content that needs going through.